 Achieve also served as project manager for creating the Partnership for Assessment of Readiness for College and Careers or PARCC .
 The PARCC tests were originally adopted by 26 states including Rhode Island and Massachusetts plus the District of Columbia.
 30 states adopted the Smarter Balanced Assessments, including Maine, Vermont, New Hampshire and Connecticut.
 (11 states initially signed agreements with both testing companies).

 While states were given the option of voluntarily adopting the Common Core, President Obama took it one step further by tying the adoption of common standards as a requirement for receiving Race to the Top funding or waivers from No Child Left Behind.
 As cash strapped states were eager to gain additional funding, most states signed on to adopt the Common Core and to align with one of these two multi-state testing consortiums without any lengthy review period or debate.

 State implementation of the Common Core generally began in 2010-11 and the testing officially began 2014-15 school year.
 Initially, 45 states formally adopted the Common Core standards.
 Yet, one by one, many states have reconsidered their support of the standards and/or the PARCC/SBAC test.

 Interestingly, opposition to the Common Core comes from both the left and the right wings of the political spectrum.

-Groups as diverse as the Brookings Institute, progressives such as Diane Ravitch and Deborah Meier, the libertarian Cato institute and the conservative Heritage Foundation, have all expressed strong opposition to the Common Core.
-A group of Conservative Republican governors and Tea Party groups have also strongly criticized the Common Core and have started mobilizing to oppose it.
+Groups as diverse as the Brookings Institute , progressives such as Diane Ravitch and Deborah Meier , the libertarian Cato institute and the conservative Heritage Foundation , have all expressed strong opposition to the Common Core.
+A group of Conservative Republican governors and Tea Party groups have also strongly criticized the Common Core and have .